tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ### OAuth 2.0 {#oauth}

 One popular method for authenticating and authorizing users is OAuth 2.0.
-This approach relies on an authentication server to communicate with the API server in order to grant access.
+This approach relies on an authentication server to communicate with the API server to grant access.
 You often see OAuth 2.0 when you're using a site and are prompted to log in using a service like Twitter, Google, or Facebook.

 {% include course_image.html filename="oauthwindow" ext_web="png" ext_print="png" alt="OAuth login window" caption="OAuth login window" %}

 There are a few varieties of OAuth &mdash; namely, "one-legged OAuth" and "three-legged OAuth."
 One-legged OAuth is used when you don't have sensitive data to secure.
-This might be the case if you're just retrieving general, read-only information (such as news articles).
+This might be the case if you're just retrieving general, read-only information.

 In contrast, three-legged OAuth is used when you need to protect sensitive data.
-There are three groups interacting in this scenario:
+Three groups are interacting in this scenario:

 * The authentication server
 * The resource server (API server)